Socca (chickpea flour crepe) is the magic recipe you need! Made with 2 ingredients (plus water & salt) it’s grain-free, vegan & gluten-free.

 It’s been a wild and wacky day, so my original posting plans were obliterated by a slew of tiny errands and must-dos.
 In particular, I spent too much time teaching myself some advanced pilates tricks with the latex band (to share with my class).
 Think Elmer Fudd meets Cirque de Soleil.

 But in between the teaching, grading, recipe testing, and a trip to the park with the Nickster, I was scheming about dinner.
 Once I settled on an easy option, I decided it was absolutely post-worthy.

 On tonight’s menu?
-A simple tomato soup, courtesy of 101 Cookbooks.
+A simple tomato soup, recipe courtesy of my mother.
 It’s dreamy.
 And my contribution?
 Socca, a chickpea flour crepe that, although unfamiliar to many of you, is going to WOW all of you.

-Socca is a cross between a crepe and a flatbread.
+Socca hails from the south of France (Provence) and can best be described as a cross between is a cross between an omelet and pancake (or flatbread).
 It is unbelievably delicious, naturally gluten-free & vegan, and also the easiest bread you could ever hope to make.